jantursky/orderlord-help-caller-id/docs/troubleshooting/report-your-problem.md

 	- pressing two buttons on your Android device; normally the volume down and power button.
 	- on other devices, you might need to use the **home button + power button** combination.
 	- either way, press the two buttons simultaneously and hold for a second.
-When the right button combinations is pressed, your device’s screen will flash, usually accompanied by a camera shutter sound.
+When the right button combination is pressed, your device’s screen will flash, usually accompanied by a camera shutter sound.
 Sometimes, a pop-up message or notification alert appears, suggesting that the screenshot has been made.
 Once the screenshot was taken, you could add it to the report of the problem.

 {% include img_smartphone.html name="troubleshooting_report_your_problem_4.png" %}